ihmeuw/SmartVA-Analyze/README.rst

 Build Instructions
 ~~~~~~~~~~~~~~~~~~
-To build the SmartVA-Analyze application as seen in `releases, <https://github.com/ihmeuw/SmartVA-Analyze/releases>`_ run one of the following commands:
+To build the SmartVA-Analyze application as seen in `releases <https://github.com/ihmeuw/SmartVA-Analyze/releases>`_, run one of the following commands:

 Windows: ``build_script.bat``